Chart Color Schemes

 The labour market in Hillcrest shows considerable strength compared to most other Australian regions

-Hillcrest has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.5%, with estimated employment growth of 1.5% over the past year (AreaSearch).
+Hillcrest has an educated workforce with significant representation in essential services sectors.
+The unemployment rate is 2.5%, with an estimated employment growth of 1.5% over the past year.
+As of September 2025, there are 2,024 residents employed, and the unemployment rate is 1.4% lower than Greater Adelaide's rate of 3.9%.

-Conversely, construction employs only 5.9% of local workers, below Greater Adelaide's 8.7%.
-The area shows limited local employment opportunities based on Census working population vs resident population comparison.
-Over a 12-month period, employment increased by 1.5%, labour force by 1.3%, reducing the unemployment rate by 0.2 percentage points (AreaSearch).
-In contrast, Greater Adelaide saw employment growth of 3.0% and unemployment falling by 0.1%.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, with a state unemployment rate of 4.0%, comparing favourably to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 indicate national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hillcrest's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, construction employs just 5.9% of local workers, below Greater Adelaide's 8.7%.
+The area appears to have limited local employment opportunities based on Census data comparing working population and resident population.
+Over a 12-month period ending September 2025, employment increased by 1.5%, labour force by 1.3%, reducing the unemployment rate by 0.2 percentage points.
+In comparison, Greater Adelaide had employment growth of 3.0% and a fall in unemployment of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Hillcrest's local employment should increase by 6.6% over five years and 13.8% over ten years, based on industry-specific projections applied to Hillcrest's employment mix.

 Frequently Asked Questions - Employment